-Media items, originally conceived in the Community Bar (McEwan et. al., 2005), are containers of groupware content that allow people to drill down into that content to see its details.
-Media items in Community Bar were well received by participants (Romera et. al., 2007), as they proved an effective means for people to move from awareness to interaction (by drilling down), and to adjust an item's salience to match where that item was on the centre/periphery spectrum.
-Come Together re-implements media items in an altered form while still keeping its main strengths.
+Media items are containers of groupware content that allow people to drill down into that content to see its details [11].
+Media items in Community Bar were well received by participants [15], as they proved an effective means for people to move from awareness to interaction (by drilling down), but proved less successful in terms of how people could adjust their salience by resizing them.
+Come Together re-implements media items in an altered form to keep its main strengths while overcoming its weaknesses.

-From a software development point of view, a media item is a software plug-in: a container with a well-defined interface (McEwan et. al., 2006).
+From a software development point of view, a media item is a software plug-in: a container with a well-defined interface [12][16].
 Thus CT is extensible: a developer can create a variety of different media items.
-CT is currently equipped with the following group-aware media items (new types of media items could be created and added with routine software development effort).
+CT is packaged with the following group-aware media items (new media item types could be created and added with routine software development effort [16]).

-- Presence item shows an image or video of a person; - Photo item collects photos (e.g., by a person dragging / dropping them into the item) that can be navigated and viewed as a slide show; - Web item, when given a URL, collects and displays that web page (the web page is active, i.e., links can be followed); - Chat item is an example of a communication 'thing';' it serves as an instant messenger chat box, where it maintains a persistent transcript of the dialog; - Document item displays a scrollable XPS document; - Screen item (Figure 2) periodically captures displays a live image of the screen of its owner to all viewers.
+- Presence item shows a person's image or video: - Photo item collects photos (e.g., by a person dragging / dropping them into the item) that can be viewed as a slide show; - Web item, when given a URL, collects and displays that web page, where links can be

+- followed as expected; - Chat item, an example of a communication 'thing', serves as an instant messenger chat box, where it maintains a persistent transcript of the dialog; - Document item displays a scrollable XPS document; - Screen item (Figure 2) periodically captures and displays a live image of the screen of its owner to all viewers.
 The owner can adjust how often that image is refreshed, while other participants have different controls allowing them to adjust how they see the other person's screen.

 Unlike Community Bar, a person using Come Together can create a media item both outside and within a place.
 If outside, it can be used as a stand-alone unshared item.
 That same media item can then (if desired) be brought into one or more places.
-These differences are important.
-First, because a place is not required, media item can be used for individual work.
+These differences are critical.
+First, because a place is not required, media items can be used for individual work.
 Second, because a media item can be created within or incorporated into one or more places, the same item can become part of one or more group activities as opportunities arise.

-CT media items adopt the Community Bar's drill-down method of showing details of its content.
-It uses the size of the item to gauge the amount of detail that would be appropriate, i.e., via 'semantic zooming'.
-An item's interface demands that at least three key size thresholds are defined (this is the minimum; the programmer is free to have an item's semantic contents change continuously to match any size): the icon view is a size below 64^2 pixels, a thumbnail view is from $64^2 - 256^2$, while a full view is any size larger than that.
+CT media items extend the Community Bar's drill-down method of showing details of its content.
+CT uses the size of the item to gauge the amount of detail that would be appropriate, i.e., via 'semantic zooming'.
+A CT item's interface minimally demands that at least three key size thresholds are defined (the programmer is also free to have an item's semantic contents change continuously to match any size): the icon view is a size below 642 pixels, a thumbnail view is from 642 - 2562, while a full view is any size larger than that.
 Each media item then decides what to display in that range.
+As well, CT media items are not limited to the sidebar approach of Community Bar.

 Reconsider, for example, the people displayed in the People Tab in the two rows at the top of Figure 1a.
 Each person is actually displayed within a presence media item.
-The top row shows a small 16^2 icon view, which the presence item implements as a static image (even if video is available).
-The next row displays the presence item as 64^2 , where the presence item now tries to show it as a slow frame-rate live video (if available) or as a higher resolution static image.
-For larger presence items, an even higher resolution and full frame-rate video would be displayed.
+The top row shows a 162 icon view of a person's static image.
+The next row displays presence items as 642 slow frame-rate live video (if available) or as higher resolution static images.
+For larger presence items, higher resolution full frame-rate video is displayed.